-Furthermore, certain of our product candidates, such as RMC-4630, are currently being, and may in the future be, co-administered with approved or experimental therapies, such as Roche's MEK inhibitor cobimetinib, Amgen's KRASG^{12C}(OFF) inhibitor sotorasib, Merck's PD-1 inhibitor pembrolizumab, AstraZeneca's EGFR inhibitor osimertinib, or Lilly's investigational ERK inhibitor LY3214996, which is the subject of a potential investigator sponsored trial with the Netherlands Cancer Institute.
+Furthermore, certain of our product candidates, such as RMC-4630, are currently being, and may in the future be, co-administered with approved or experimental therapies, such as Roche's MEK inhibitor cobimetinib, Amgen's KRASG12C(OFF) inhibitor sotorasib, Merck's PD-1 inhibitor pembrolizumab, AstraZeneca's EGFR inhibitor osimertinib, Lilly's investigational ERK inhibitor LY3214996, which is the subject of a potential investigator sponsored trial with the Netherlands Cancer Institute, or an emerging asset targeting KRASG12C(OFF) from AstraZeneca's portfolio.
 These combinations may have additional side effects.
-For example, overlapping on-pathway toxicities with the combination of RMC-4630 and osimertinib were anticipated and observed and our recent decision to deprioritize the osimertinib arm of our RMC-4630-02 study and to stop enrolling patients in this arm of the study was based in part on what we believe were on-pathway toxicities.
+For example, overlapping on-pathway toxicities with the combination of RMC-4630 and osimertinib were anticipated and are being observed.
 The uncertainty resulting from the use of our product candidates in combination with other therapies may make it difficult to accurately predict side effects in future clinical trials.